-\Level 1 Professional Education Course: Requires Pre-Admission to an Education Program.
+Level 1 Professional Education Course.
 The Sophomore II field experience block is designed to provide opportunities for candidates to apply course concepts in real environments.
 The Sophomore II field experiences relate to current professional education coursework, social-emotional learning standards as well as national, state, and institutional standards.
 Required activities and assignments provide candidates with the opportunity to connect theory and practice and prepare candidates for daily classroom responsibilities.
 Offered spring.
 45 field experience hours are required for successful completion of the course.

-Foundations of Early Childhood
+Foundations of Early Childhood 2 Credit Hours